T-Pau/Ready/README.md

-## A Commodore 64 Emulator for iPad.
+## A Home Computer Emulator for iPad.
 ## Almost Like the Real Thing.

 ![Screenshot](screenshot.png)